Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 ### 1. Create the hook

-In our `hooks` folder we'll create `useSlidingBox.ts` file, which will contain the hook.
+In the `hooks` folder we'll create `useSlidingBox.ts` file, which will contain the hook.

 The hook will accept a configuration object with two properties: